thedynamiclinker/ld/business/The Internet.md

 - The cost of hosting a table will vary as a function of demand, from no cost in low-traffic hours, up to $50/hour depending on congestion and demand.
 - We will offer monthly subscriptions for a certain number of post-hours per month.
 A monthly subscription offers a discount relative to standard pricing, possibly outside of peak hours depending on demand.
 This gives the business a potential for more stable monthly income for no additional input cost.
 - Optionally, part of the establishment may be marked off as the NSFW section, allowing a wider range of post topics than the more family-friendly SFW area in the front.
 Alternatively, the entire establishment may become the NSFW section on certain nights, or every night after a specific time.
-- Customers are called Clients.
-Servers are called Servers.
-A convenient pun borrowed from the meanings of [client](https://en.wikipedia.org/wiki/Client_(computing)) and [server](https://en.wikipedia.org/wiki/Server_(computing) in internet networking.
-- The "Employees Only" section is called the [backend](https://en.wikipedia.org/wiki/Frontend_and_backend).
-- A large number of cans of [Spam](https://en.wikipedia.org/wiki/Spam_(food)) will be stacked behind the counter, and Spam will feature prominently in the initial menu.
-Staff will apologize and promise that we're trying to reduce the amount of Spam.
-The Spam will never be fully eliminated, as is [appropriate](https://en.wikipedia.org/wiki/Messaging_spam) for a location called The Internet.
-- The ceiling of the business will be painted like the sky, with the logo of now defunct [Sun Microsystems](https://en.wikipedia.org/wiki/Sun_Microsystems) taking the place of the sun, and the logos of various cloud computing companies taking the place of the clouds.

 **Examples of the Concept**